 - i.
 Completed and signed application form.

 - ii.
 Valid passport.

 - iii.
-Two current biometric photos.
+One current biometric photos.

 - iv.
 City Registration (Anmeldung)

 - v.
 Proof of Health Insurance

 - vi.
-Bank Account statement &/or Blocked Account statement (if still active)
+Bank account statement &/or Blocked Account statement (if still active) - acts a proof of ability to cover the cost of living

 - vii.
 Loan confirmation (if applicable)

 - viii.
 Employment Contract & Payslips (if applicable)

 - ix.
-Enrollment Certificate (proof that you are studying current semester)
+Enrollment Certificate (proof that you are studying current semester).

 - i.
-Without your city registration (Anmeldung), you cannot apply for a Residence Permit. (city registration is one of the requirements for the application of Residence Permit) - ii.
-Having a blocked bank account is not a necessity anymore.
-A normal bank is sufficient - iii.
-As the visa application process can be challenging sometimes, you have the possibility to turn to the International Affairs of the TUHH or AStA International Affairs if you need assistance and advice. - iv.
+Please go through the Checklist provided by the Hamburg Welcome Centre. - ii.
+Without your city registration (Anmeldung), you cannot apply for a Residence Permit (city registration is one of the requirements for the application of Residence Permit). - Having a blocked bank account is not a necessity anymore.
+A normal bank is sufficient. - iv.
+As the visa application process can be challenging sometimes, you have the possibility to turn to the International Affairs of the TUHH or AStA International Affairs if you need assistance and advice. - v.
 Remember, the AStA is offering interpreters to help you at the foreigners' office.
 Scan the code to book an interpreter.